DylanFox/Marmoset_Reach_Grasp/README.md

 **Ensure all folders and subfolders are added to the directory path**

 ## Running the program from data import to visualisation

-Explain how to sequence of events - Use example of getting some data out of the system or using it for a little demo

 ### Stage 1 - Data import